Skip to main content

 You can customize the title displayed in the navigation bar on the main feed screen directly from the OctopusHomeScreen composable.
 It accepts three parameters for this:

-• titleText: an optional String that defines the text shown in the nav bar.
-When null (default), no text title is displayed.
+• titleText: an optional String that overrides the title text shown in the nav bar.
+When null (default), falls back to the SDK default title (or nothing if a logo is displayed).
 We highly recommend keeping the text under 18 characters for best results.

 • titleCentered: if true, the title is centered in the nav bar.
 If false (default), the title is left-aligned (leading).